cirruslabs/tart/README.md

 }
 ```

-Here is a [repository with Packer templates](https://github.com/cirruslabs/macos-image-templates) used to build all the `ghcr.io/cirruslabs/monterey-*` images.
+Here is a [repository with Packer templates](https://github.com/cirruslabs/macos-image-templates) used to build [all the images managed by us](https://hub.docker.com/u/tartvm).

 ### Working with a Remote OCI Registry

+For example, let's say you want to push/pull images to a registry hosted at https://acme.io/.

 #### Registry Authorization

-For example, let's say you want to push an image to a registry hosted at https://acme.io.
 First, you need to log in and save credential for `acme.io` host via `tart login` command:

 ```shell